Bedrock-OSS/bedrock-wiki/docs/meta/style-guide.md

 For personal projects, use a convenient version of your player name, and for team projects, use a suitable version of your team name.

 When multiple developers work on a project together, the namespace should always be shared.
-If credit is required, use sub-indexing: `minetite.wiki:dragon`
+If credit is required, use sub-indexing: `ascent.wiki:dragon`

 Where to use namespaces: